jetbrains-academy/Python-Libraries-NumPy/NumPy/Array Math/Linear Algebra/task.md

 Let's pretend we have already trained a neural network with 2 layers and obtained the weights of all the nodes which produce a decent result (`weights_layer1` and `weights_layer2`).
 Test data (`csv`) is loaded from a file.
-Split it into arrays `values` and classes `labels` (labels are in the last column).
+Split it into arrays `values` and class `labels` (labels are in the last column).
 Then complete the implementation of the function `predict`, which does the following:
 - accepts the data and processes it on the first layer: $\sigma(X * W_1)$, where $X * W_1$ is the matrix product of input data and weight arrays, and $\sigma$ is the sigmoid function;
-- processes the result of the first layer on the second layer in the same way but using different weights;
+- processes the result of the first layer on the second layer in the same way but using the other set of weights;
 - returns the result in a form that can be directly compared with actual class labels.

 The accuracy of your predictions will be printed if you run the script.